wznmickey/visualizeMe/presentation/main.typ

 == Motivation

 In today’s fast-paced technological world, advancements in hardware and artificial intelligence (AI) are occurring at breakneck speed.
 This creates a dilemma for consumers and professionals who seek to stay up-to-date with the best performing systems without breaking the bank.
-While tools for benchmarking hardware, particularly CPUs and GPUs, have become increasingly sophisticated, the problem lies in the fact that top-tier performance is not necessarily the most cost-effective solution for everyone.
+While tools for benchmarking hardware, particularly *CPUs* and *GPUs*, have become increasingly sophisticated, the problem lies in the fact that top-tier performance is not necessarily the most cost-effective solution for everyone.

 When selecting hardware, it’s important to recognize that performance should not be the only consideration.
 Several other factors play a crucial role in choosing the right setup for a given application.
 #pagebreak()